Scientists Warn People On Catastrophic Findings About The Tomb Of Jesus

 The project will cost around $6.5 million.
 It entails the repair of the rotting foundation, the installation of a new drainage system, and will take another year to finish.
 It might be an expensive restoration, but the scientists believe that it is necessary to prevent a catastrophic event inside the Tomb of Jesus.

-[Featured Image By Sebastian Scheiner/AP Images]
+[Featured Image by Sebastian Scheiner/AP Images]